 However, to get the most from your credit card – and avoid costly mistakes – it’s worth taking a few minutes to learn how credit cards work.

-Credit cards enable you to access prearranged loan or credit line from the credit card issuer.
-So, every time you use your credit card, you’re taking out a loan.
-Unlike most loans, though. credit cards let you avoid paying interest entirely if you manage to clear your balance in full by its due date.
+Credit cards enable you to access a prearranged loan or credit line from the credit card issuer.
+So every time you use your credit card, you’re taking out a loan.
+Unlike most loans, though, credit cards let you avoid paying interest entirely if you manage to clear your balance in full by its due date.
 If you can’t afford to clear your balance in full, credit cards let you roll-over your balance from month to month, so long as you make the minimum monthly repayment.

 The flip side, though, is that the interest rate on credit cards is much higher than loans.
 This means that loans are generally better for long-term debt, where you won’t clear your balance within a few months.
 With that said, 0% purchase and balance transfer cards with very long interest-free periods (30+ months) can be cheaper than loans – as long as you pay off your balance in time.
 In a similar vein, using a money transfer credit card to pay off an existing loan or overdraft can be a savvy move.

-- Annual fees: Annual fees are not typically charged in the UK, but some, mainly airmile cards, do charge annual membership fees.
+Annual fees: Annual fees are not typically charged in the UK, but some, mainly airmile cards, do charge annual membership fees.
 It’s also worth remembering that some cards which charge fees waive them in the first year, so it can be easy to forget that you’ll be charged once you’ve had your card for a year.

-- Credit rating: Your credit score, as determined by credit reference agencies, is probably the most important factor issuers look to when assessing your creditworthiness and deciding if they will accept you as a customer.
+Credit rating: Your credit score, as determined by credit reference agencies, is probably the most important factor issuers look to when assessing your creditworthiness* and deciding if they will accept you as a customer.

-- Minimum monthly payment: Although credit cards offer greater payment flexibility than loans, you are still required to make at least one payment within each billing cycle.
+Minimum monthly payment: Although credit cards offer greater payment flexibility than loans, you are still required to make at least one payment within each billing cycle.
 The amount you must repay varies from issuer to issuer, but it is typically around 1% of the balance (or a minimum of £5), plus any interest charges.
 If you only pay the monthly minimum amount your debt will take a very long time to clear, so you should plan to pay considerably more.